fybrik/fybrik/site/docs/tasks/control-plane-security.md

 #### Using a Private CA Signed Certificate

 If you are using a private CA, Fybrik requires a copy of the CA certificate which is used by connector/manager to validate the connection to the manager/connectors.
+The private CA replaces the system CA certificates.
+If no private CA are provided then the system CA certificates are used.

 For each component copy the CA certificate into a file named ca.crt and use kubectl to create the tls-ca secret in the fybrik-system namespace.